ignc-research/blender-gen/README.md

 resolution_y | Pixel resolution of the output image (height) samples | Render engine number of samples (sets cycles.samples) number_of_renders | Number of rendered images

+## Using blender-gen with PyTorch
+A jupyter notebook showing how to use blender-gen to train an object detection model in PyTorch can be found at https://github.com/leoneversberg/object-detection-pytorch